-The unity, peace and security of the nations, great and small, are not to be attained by following the guidance of the greedy capitalist or the ambitious in any nation, and yet, in many situations, that guidance is being accepted; they are not to be gained by the blind following of any ideology, no matter how good it may seem to those conditioned by it; yet there are those who are seeking to impose their particular ideology on the world—and I refer not solely to Russia; they will not be reached by sitting back and leaving the changing of conditions to God or the evolutionary process; yet there are those who [page 249] make no move to help, even whilst knowing well the conditions with which the United Nations have to deal.
+The unity, peace and security of the nations, great and small, are not to be attained by following the guidance of the greedy capitalist or the ambitious in any nation, and yet in many situations that guidance is being accepted.
+They are not to be gained by the blind following of any ideology, no matter how good it may seem to those conditioned by it; yet there are those who are seeking to impose their particular ideology on the world—and not solely in Russia.
+They will not be reached by sitting back and leaving the changing of [Page 171] conditions to God or the evolutionary process; yet there are those who make no move to help, even while knowing well the conditions with which the United Nations have to deal.

 Unity, peace and security will come through the recognition— intelligently assessed—of the evils which have led to the present world situation, and then through the taking of those wise, compassionate and understanding steps which will lead to the establishing of right human relations, to the substitution of cooperation for the present competitive system, and by the education of the masses in every land as to the nature of true goodwill and its hitherto unused potency.
 This will mean the deflecting of untold millions of money into right educational systems, instead of their use by the forces of war and their conversion into armies, navies and armaments.

 It is this that is spiritual; it is this that is of importance and it is this for which all men must struggle.
-The spiritual Hierarchy of the planet is primarily interested in finding the men who will work along these lines; it is primarily interested in humanity, realizing that the steps taken by humanity during the next fifty years will condition the new age and determine man’s destiny.
+The spiritual Hierarchy of the planet is primarily interested in finding the men who will work along these lines.
+It is primarily interested in humanity, realizing that the steps taken by humanity in the immediate future will condition the new age and determine man's destiny.
 Will it be a destiny of annihilation, of a planetary war, of worldwide famine and pestilence, of nation rising against nation and of the complete collapse of all that makes life worth living?
-All this can well happen unless basic changes are made and made with goodwill and loving understanding.
-Then, on the other hand, we can have a period (difficult but helpful because educative) of adjustment, of concession and of relinquishment; we can have a period of right recognition of shared opportunity, of a united effort to bring about right human relations, and of an educational process which will train the youth of all nations to function as world citizens and not as nationalistic [page 250] propagandists.
+All this can happen unless basic changes are made and made with goodwill and loving understanding.
+Then, on the other hand, we can have a period (difficult but helpful because educative) of adjustment, of concession and of relinquishment; we can have a period of right recognition of shared opportunity, of a united effort to bring about right human relations, and of an educational process which will train the youth of all nations to function as world citizens and [Page 172] not as nationalistic propagandists.
 What we need above all to see—as a result of spiritual maturity—is the abolition of those two principles which have wrought so much evil in the world and which are summed up in the two words: Sovereignty and Nationalism.

 World Disunity